hguan001/git-java-lab/README.md

 </p>

 ### 2. Edit the Code
-Open `Participants.java` with any text editor and add your line inside the `main` method:
+Open `Participante.java` with any text editor and add your line inside the `main` method:
 `greet("Your Name", "your-github-username");`

 ### 3. Stage and Commit